We invite the submission of abstracts for either oral (closed) or poster presentations (by 31 March 2017).

 If you would like to submit an abstract, please click here in order to first create your user account.
 You will then be given the option to submit.

-The closing date for abstracts for oral presentations is 12.00 UK time on Monday, 20th February 2017.
+The closing date for abstracts for oral presentations was 12.00 UK time on Monday, 20th February 2017.

 The closing date for abstracts for poster presentations is 23.59 on Friday 31st March 2017.